danlentz/clj-hangman/README.md

 comparitive exploration of various computer models that play the game autonomously.

-The score for a word will be:

-   # letter guesses + # number of incorrect word guesses if you
-     guessed the word right before exceeding maxWrongGuesses incorrect guesses
+The score for a word will be the number of letter guesses + the number of incorrect word guesses if the correct word is guessed without exceeding the specified maximum wrong guess limit

-or
+*or*

-   25 if you lost the game before guessing the word correctly.
+25 if the game is lost before guessing the word correctly.

-You will need to write an implementation of the GuessingStrategy interface and some code to use your GuessingStrategy on a HangmanGame instance.
+The code must include an implementation of the ```GuessingStrategy``` interface and also use your GuessingStrategy on a ```HangmanGame``` instance.

-The pseudocode to run your strategy for a HangmanGame is:
+The pseudocode for a HangmanGame is:

-// runs your strategy for the given game, then returns the score

     public int run(HangmanGame game, GuessingStrategy strategy) {
       while (game has not been won or lost) {

-    ask the strategy for the next guess

-    apply the next guess to the game
+        ask the strategy for the next guess apply the next guess to the game
       }
       return game.score();
     }

 A trivial strategy might be to guess 'A', then 'B', then 'C', etc. until you've guessed every letter in the word (this will work